nortikin/sverchok/docs/nodes/modifier_make/cut_object_by_surface.rst

 * **SurfFaces**.
 Faces of the "surface" mesh.
 * **FillSides**.
 Maximum number of sides of polygons that the node makes to fill the cuts.
 This input can also be provided as a parameter.
-This input is only available when **Make cut pieces" parameter is checked.
+This input is only available when **Make cut pieces** parameter is checked.
 The default value is 12.

 Parameters